Wajkan/private-streaming-service/README.md

 # Private Streaming Service

-_"Shared storage and a new market"_
+_"Find what you love — buy via a direct payment to creators — store and access anywhere."_

 The goal is to build a new market for digital art, movies, series, documentaries and music that can be sold as a direct digital copy to anyone, anywhere, effortlessly.

-_"Find what you love — buy via a direct payment to creators — store and access anywhere."_

 ---